xsdk-project/ATPESC2018HandsOnLessons/_lessons/hand_coded_heat/lesson.md

 {% include qanda
-    question='How do you confirm results are indeed a linear steady state?' answer='Examine the inital and final results file and confirm even a random input still yields a final result where x==y for all rows of the results file
+    question='How do you confirm results are indeed a linear steady state?' answer='Examine the initial and final results file and confirm even a random input still yields a final result where x==y for all rows of the results file
 ```
 % cat test/test_soln_00000.curve
 # Temperature
        0    69.09
     0.25    143.6